(A) The Title IV-E agency must obtain a judicial determination by a juvenile court of competent jurisdiction documenting one of the following:

 (c) Attempts were made to provide services to reduce the risk to the child, or to improve the family situation so as to prevent the need to remove the child.

-(2) Reasonable efforts to prevent the removal were made, although the urgent nature of the circumstances prevented the provision of services to the family prior to removal.
+(2) Reasonable efforts to prevent the removal were not possible due to the urgent nature of the circumstances prevented the provision of services to the family prior to removal.

 (a) An emergency situation caused the child to be in imminent risk of harm and no opportunity to provide preventative services exists.